Demystify deployment by learning the crucial ground work

 Don't wait!
 Get the public pre-release right now.
-20 chapters are already available, together with 2 case studies, and a security checklist.
+23 chapters are already available, together with 3 demonstrations, and a security checklist.
 It's not a properly finished book yet, but if you buy it now for the reduced price, you'll get anything I include as part of the final release (like source code, cheatsheets and checklists).

 Hello, I am Josef Strzibny, a full stack web developer.
 I made and deployed first commercial web applications during high school in 2008.
 I have Bachelor's and Master's degrees in Applied Informatics.
 I have worked for Red Hat on the platform and developer experience teams as a Linux packager.
 I was a Red Hat Certified Engineer.

 Hey hey, my name is Tiger.
 People call me Meow (don't know why).
 I like following mice on Twitter, coffee, and DevOps.
 I feel adventurous when comes to pythons.
 In this book I provide comments nobody asked for and unverified facts from the Internet.
 One day I will build an online community for fellow cats having people flatmates.